JayChen35/rocket-vtol/README.md

 ## Submodules
 - Main modules.
     - **Control**:
-    All software that goes directly into the devlopment and implementation of the control alogirithm (Convex Optimization).
+    - All software that goes directly into the devlopment and implementation of the control alogirithm (Convex Optimization).
-        - *dev*:
+        - *dev/ *:
-        The `dev` directory contains development and training tools, including a simulator, to train ML models.
+            - The `dev` directory contains development and training tools, including a simulator, to train ML models.
-        - *cv*:
+        - *cv/ *:
-        Computer-vision assisted attitude determination using OpenCV.
+            - Computer-vision assisted attitude determination using OpenCV.
-        - *coca*:
+        - *coca/ *:
-        The Convex Optimization Control Algorithm (COCA) is a Proximal Policy Optimzation (PPO) implementation of a reinforcement learning algorithm that takes inputs from different sensor systems (`sensors` and `cv`) and determines the best course of action to take given that set of inputs.
+            - The Convex Optimization Control Algorithm (COCA) is a Proximal Policy Optimzation (PPO) implementation of a reinforcement learning algorithm that takes inputs from different sensor systems (`sensors` and `cv`) and determines the best course of action to take given that set of inputs.
 Outputs actuation signals to `tvc.py` and `rcs.py`.
 Listens for attitude updates from `attitude_handler.py`.
         - `rcs.py`:
-        Controls the RCS (Reaction Control System) with accordance to COCA.
+            - Controls the RCS (Reaction Control System) with accordance to COCA.
         - `tvc.py`:
-        Controls the thrust vectoring of the propulsion system.
+            - Controls the thrust vectoring of the propulsion system.
 Includes throttling.
     - **Sensors**:
-    Passive module that constantly pulls data from `gps.py`, `imu.py`, and `cameras.py` stores it as a packet.
+    - Passive module that constantly pulls data from `gps.py`, `imu.py`, and `cameras.py` stores it as a packet.
     - **Comms**:
-    Manages all communication systems.
+    - Manages all communication systems.
         - `sdr.py`:
-        SDR (Software-Defined Radio) for main communication medium between the ground station and the rocket.
+        - SDR (Software-Defined Radio) for main communication medium between the ground station and the rocket.
             - `send()`:
-            Sends telemetry packet, heartbeat signal, or mission logging information.
+                - Sends telemetry packet, heartbeat signal, or mission logging information.
 Uses priority queue.
             - `listen()`:
-            Listens for any signals from the ground station and stores commands in a priority queue or stack.
+                - Listens for any signals from the ground station and stores commands in a priority queue or stack.
         - `telemetry.py`:
-        Gathers and formats telemetry packet from `sensors`.
+        - Gathers and formats telemetry packet from `sensors`.
             - `enqueue()`:
-            Prepares telemetry packets for transmission through the SDR.
+                - Prepares telemetry packets for transmission through the SDR.
 Pushes it to
         - `command_ingest.py`:
-        Pulls the latest command from `sdr.py`'s `listen()` method and processes the command.
+            - Pulls the latest command from `sdr.py`'s `listen()` method and processes the command.
     - **Abort**:
-    Handles the abort procedure if ever needed.
+    - Handles the abort procedure if ever needed.
 Able to override all systems.
     - **Propulsion**:
-    Controls the propulsion system of the rocket.
+    - Controls the propulsion system of the rocket.
 Able to override COCA's commands if an abort command is issued.
 ## Ground Station
 - Contains software for the ground station.
     - `gui.css`
-    Graphical User Interface for ground-based mission control.
+    - Graphical User Interface for ground-based mission control.
     - `main.py`
-    Manages all ground station operations.
+    - Manages all ground station operations.